 If you’re unable to make a significant dent in your credit card debt over a balance transfer card’s introductory period, which generally ranges between 12 and 21 months, another way to reduce your interest obligation is through a personal loan.

 With a personal loan, you can cut the high interest rates on your card balances, which currently average 17.84 percent, to an average of 10.70 percent, according to Federal Reserve data.
-Current offers may lower your rate to as low as 6 percent.
+Current personal loan offers may lower your rate to as low as 6 percent.

 Whether you consolidate with a balance transfer card or a personal loan, the key is to commit to a debt payoff plan and reduce the amount of interest you pay over time.